-Though the river starts near Silverton and flows all the way to the San Juan River in New Mexico, it’s most famous stretches are right in our backyard: The bustling streets of Downtown Durango flank the shores of the Lower Animas River.
+Though the river starts near Silverton and flows all the way to the San Juan River in New Mexico, it’s most famous stretches are right in our backyard: The bustling streets of downtown Durango flank the shores of the Lower Animas River.
 This popular run for rafters, kayakers, tubers and fishermen features exciting Class III rapids with churning whitewater and challenging drops, making it a great spot for Durango rafting.

 This stretch of river is easily accessible for enthusiasts with basic paddling skills, with several put-in spots and the newer Whitewater Park in Downtown Durango.
-Rafters, tubers and kayakers can put-in with access points along the Animas River: 33rd Street (limited parking), 29th Street at Memorial Park, Recreation Center (tubing put-in), 9th Street at Schneider Park (tubing take-out), Santa Rita Park, Cundiff Park, High Bridge, and Dallabetta Park.
+Rafters, tubers, and kayakers can put-in with access points along the Animas River: 33rd Street (limited parking), 29th Street at Memorial Park, Recreation Center (tubing put-in), 9th Street at Schneider Park (tubing take-out), Santa Rita Park, Cundiff Park, High Bridge, and Dallabetta Park.

 Anyone visiting Durango should run the Animas River with an experienced guide.
 The portion of the river running alongside downtown Durango is easily accessible for enthusiasts with basic paddling skills.
 The section from 33rd to 29th is easy but then the rapids start to speed up after that and should be taken very seriously.
 After the 9th Street Bridge, people should get out if they do not have proper training or a personal floatation device.
 This is the drop in to the white water park.